Analysis of signal waveform from a midsize liquid argon detetor: Data analysis and comparison

 The average signal waveform of liquid argon V(t) usually can be simply written as follows~\cite{14}:

-where R(t) is the response function of the signal detection and data acquisition system (PMT and DAQ).
-This part can be represented by a Gaussion function with a standard deviation $\delta$.
+where S(t) is the scintillation signal of the combination of liquid argon and the TPB. where R(t) is the response function of the signal detection and data acquisition system (PMTs and DAQ).
+This part can be represented by a Gaussion function with a standard deviation $\sigma$.

-The Liquid argon scintillation decay process can be described by a double-exponential time structure, which is commonly accepted.
-It has been suggested that delayed light emission exists in TPB~\cite{12}.
-Based on the classical scintillation decay time theory~\cite{15}, a three-exponential TPB re-emission response is introduced.
-By convoluting the sum of the two exponentials with the response function of TPB, the equation S(t) of the scintillation signal is given out:
+The liquid argon scintillation decay process is characterized by a double-exponential time structure, which corresponds to two excited states~\cite{3}.
+Recent studies suggest that TPB exhibits delayed light emission~\cite{12}.
+To account for this phenomenon, a three-exponential TPB reemission response is proposed based on mathematical decay time theory~\cite{15}.
+The scintillation signal equation S(t) is obtained by convolving the sum of liquid argon scintillation with the TPB response.
+The intermediate component is believed to be associated with the luminescence process of TPB, as reported in Ref~\cite{12}.

 \begin{footnotesize}

 \end{footnotesize} where $A_S$ and $A_T$ respectively represent the intensity of the fast and slow components of liquid argon scintillation. $\tau_{\mathrm{S}}$ and $\tau_{\mathrm{T}}$ respectively represent the time constants of the fast and slow components. $R_1$, $R_2$ and $R_3$ are the proportions of the three re-emission components of TPB ($R_1$+$R_2$+$R_3$=1). $\tau_1, \tau_2$ and $\tau_3$ are the three re-emission time constants of TPB.